SUSE/Portus/README.md

 under the `/vagrant` path.
 That makes possible to develop portus on your laptop and have the changes automatically sent to the `portus` box.

+**Note well:** this is just a development environment.
+Portus is running with `RAILS_ENV` set to `development`.
+The communication between all the nodes is not protected by ssl.

 ## Licensing

 Portus is licensed under the Apache License, Version 2.0.
 See